ExpediaGroup/graphql-component/README.md

 ### List of potential problems / todo

 - Using require to declare import dependency is handy but could create circular dependencies.
-May be best to come in on context after all.
 - No opportunity currently for factory or construction.
 Solvable by wrapping the component instance.
 - Memoization of resolvers needs to be tested more.